mmaitre314/vscode-aci/README.md

 To clone a Git repo, fill in the 'Git Repo URL' field of the deployment.
 The repo will be cloned to `/root/<repo-name>` in the container.

 To clone a private Git repo from Azure DevOps (ADO), grant the Managed Identity in the Resource Group access to the ADO repo (for instance by adding it to an ADO Team).
+If user identity should be used instead, run `unset GCM_AZREPOS_MANAGEDIDENTITY` in a terminal before cloning the repo with `git clone --filter=tree:0 --single-branch <repo-url>`.

 ### VSCode Extension